 - Grade of C or better in Math 113 and Math 114 requirement for Early Childhood candidates

-- Recommendation from content faculty for AYA and Middle Childhood candidates (one faculty from each concentration area for middle childhood)
+- Recommendation from content faculty for AYA candidates

 - Acceptable in all areas of the Dispositions Rubric